praxis/praxis/reference/request-life-cycle.md

 by the time the `:response` stage code is invoked.
-For example, if there is a `before :action` filter that sets the current user into the request object, do not assume that this user will be correctly set when the response stage executes, as previous `before :action` filter might have sortcut the cycle first.
+For example, if there is a `before :action` filter that sets the current user into the request object, do not assume that this user will be correctly set when the response stage executes, as previous `before :action` filter might have shortcut the cycle first.

 ## Hooking Into the Request Life Cycle